wangchangli/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-My starting model config was: nvidia pipeline + left/right images with steering correction of 0.2 + 32 batch size + 7 epochs;
+My starting model config was: nvidia pipeline plus dropout layer + left/right images with steering correction of 0.2 + 32 batch size + 7 epochs;

 The training result shows that loss and val_loss are both ok, but the car still goes off the track at the first turn right after the bridge.

 The conner at which the car goes off the track is a big corner, So I increase the steering correction to 0.3/-0.3, then it works!